-The junior high mathematics curriculum creates students who are logical thinkers and problem-solvers.
-Students learn to use symbols and notation, perform specific mathematical operations, make comparisons and define, describe, and use important principles.
+The mathematics curriculum creates students who are logical thinkers and problem-solvers.
+Students learn to use symbols and notation, perform specific mathematical operations, make comparisons, and define, describe, and use important principles.
 As part of creating real-world situations, computers and calculators are integrated into the curriculum.

 The language arts program is the foundation of academic instruction in the school.
 Success in all areas of learning relies on competency in the four areas of language: reading, writing, speaking, and listening.
 In working toward this goal, recognition of varying learning styles, developmental levels, and teaching methods is essential.